Ferguson v. City of Charleston: Dissenting opinion

-Justice Scalia reasoned that there was no "search" in this case because the hospital did not take the urine from the women without their consent.
+Associate Justice Antonin Scalia reasoned that there was no "search" in this case because the hospital did not take the urine from the women without their consent.
 Urine, a waste product, would ordinarily be abandoned by the person who produces it; anyone who came across it would be free to do with it what they will, just as with garbage found on the sidewalk.
 There is no "search" in the case of garbage left on the sidewalk because its (former) owner no longer expresses any interest in keeping it private.
 For a similar reason, there is no "search" involved in performing a urine screen because the women voluntarily provided it to the hospital—and even if they had not, the women would have freely abandoned it anyway.

 Scalia also reasoned that even if the women had been coerced into providing the urine samples, it was not the government that coerced them.
 This was so, Scalia reasoned, even if these women had to provide the samples as a precondition of receiving their prenatal medical care.